 I love what I do for a living.
 I meet the most incredible people who are building amazing companies.
 Most recently, I was sharing this observation with a client CEO and he responded with, “Well, if I could only do it without people!”
 I had to laugh.

 The “problem with people” is pervasive.
 After all, a single human being is complex.
 Multiply that by a lot of human beings (aka, your employees), and you can have one huge complicated hairball of an organization.
 So how do you get to this thing called, “High Performance?”
 Indeed, the Path of Progress toward high performance is a journey.
-Let’s focus, though, on how to begin the journey of accountability in the workplace.
+Let’s focus, though, on how to begin the journey of accountability in the workplace to drive team performance and help you achieve your goals.

-The road to high performinging teams is a series of conversations—lots of them.
+The road to high performing teams is a series of conversations—lots of them.
 You might think people should just know what to do; they don’t.
 Don’t force your people to "guestimate" what you want them to do.
 It’s a leader’s job to set clear expectations and serve as an accountability coach to their people.
-So the road to high performance is powered by the power of personal accountability with all of your team members and having a clearly defined accountability model.
+So the road to high performance is powered by the power of personal accountability with all of your team members and having a clearly defined leadership accountability model to reach your long term strategic plans.
 If you want to begin holding others accountable, you need to start with yourself.

 One simple technique for building personal accountability is called the “QBQ.”
 The QBQ is a terrific and powerful technique that helps you help those around you.
 It was first popularized by John G. Miller in his book, The QBQ: The Question Behind the Question.
 Let’s take a look at how this little, but powerful, technique can help you begin building a sense of personal accountability.